yangrc1234/VolumeCloud/README.md

 ## Known issues
 Cloud can only be rendered behind objects.
 This is not resolved in the original presentation either.
-When moving the camera, the reprojection quality is not good, and whole image become blurred, the rendering process become very visible(especially when downsampled).

 ## TODO
 - [ ] Make the noise generator usable.